cdeccio/cougarnet/README.md

 ## Interface Names

-The interface names for each host created dynamically, starting with `eth0`, then `eth1`, etc.  The interfaces for a host, and their respective configurations, can be viewed by running the following from the command line:
+The interface names for each host created dynamically with each [link defined](#virtual-links), starting with `eth0`, then `eth1`, etc.  The interfaces for a host, and their respective configurations, can be viewed by running the following from the command line:

 ```
 $ ip addr